furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 (defn update-user! [auth-user user-input])
 (defn find-by-username-or-id [username-or-id])
 ```
 `` profile `` uses `` find-by-username-or-id `` function from `` user `` component.
 This is how different components talk to each other within the workspace.
-The main rule is, one component can only call other components public functions defined in `` interface.clj ``.
+You are forced to call other components' public functions defined in `` interface.clj `` from any component or base.

-Article, comment, profile, tag, and user components define functionality to endpoints required for realworld backend.
-The other components, database, spec and log, are created to isolate some other common code in the workspace.
-Spec component contains some basic spec definitions that are used in different components.
-Similarly, log component creates a wrapper around logging library, [timbre](https://github.com/ptaoussanis/timbre).
+`` article ``, `` comment ``, `` profile ``, `` tag ``, and `` user `` components define functionality to endpoints required for realworld backend.
+The other components, `` database ``, `` spec `` and `` log ``, are created to isolate some other common code in the workspace. `` spec `` component contains some basic spec definitions that are used in different components.
+Similarly, `` log `` component creates a wrapper around logging library, [timbre](https://github.com/ptaoussanis/timbre).
 This is included in the workspace to demonstrate how to create wrapper components around external libraries.
-This gives you an opportunity to declare your own public interface for an external library and if you decide to use another external library, you can just replace the implementation of the component without effecting other components.
+This gives you an opportunity to declare your own public interface for an external library and if you decide to use another external library, you can just switch to another component implementing the same interface without effecting other components.

-Database component is another type of common functionality component.
+`` database `` component is another type of common functionality component.
 It contains schema definitions for the sqlite database and functions to apply that schema.
 If you check Ring initializer function in `` api.clj `` namespace of `` rest-api `` base, you'll see this:
 ```clojure
 (defn init []
   (try